-Threshold Target Stretch

-Level Level Level
+Threshold Level Target Level Stretch Level

 Colin Reed 75% 150% 300%

 Mark Fioravanti 62.5% 125% 250%

 Bennett Westbrook 50% 100% 200%

 Patrick Chaffin 50% 100% 200%

 Scott Lynn 50% 100% 200%

-These percentages were unchanged from 2016.
-In choosing the AFFO "target" performance goal for 2017, the committee considered the general economic climate expected in 2017, the expected conditions in the hospitality industry and our expected financial performance, including our guidance for 2017, as reflected in our earnings release issued in the first quarter of 2017.
+These percentages were unchanged from 2017.
+In choosing the AFFO "target" performance goal for 2018, the committee considered the general economic climate expected in 2018, the expected conditions in the hospitality industry and our expected financial performance, including our guidance for 2018, as reflected in our earnings release issued in the first quarter of 2018.
 In setting these goals, the committee attempted to set performance goals to ensure that the relative level of difficulty of achieving these levels was consistent with prior years.

-In establishing these targets for 2017, the committee has made a determination to adjust AFFO for the year to exclude losses or expense related to certain infrequently occurring events as set forth in our omnibus incentive plan (and the committee determined that it would have the discretion whether to exclude any such items of income or gain).
+In establishing these targets for 2018, the committee has made a determination that it will have the discretion to adjust AFFO for the year to exclude losses or expense, or income or gain, related to certain unusual or infrequently occurring events as set forth in our omnibus incentive plan.

 In addition, under the terms of our omnibus incentive plan, the committee may exercise negative discretion in determining the final amounts of the short-term cash incentive awards payable at any given level of performance to ensure that such awards accurately reflect our actual performance.
-The committee also has retained the discretion to lower the amount of, or not award, annual cash incentive compensation otherwise payable to an executive under the plan for 2017 if the executive does not attain a minimum-level annual performance rating under the company's employee evaluation program, which is a prerequisite to receiving cash incentive compensation under the plan.
+The committee also has retained the discretion to lower the amount of, or not award, annual cash incentive compensation otherwise payable to an executive under the plan for 2018 if the executive does not attain a minimum-level annual performance rating under the company's employee evaluation program, which is a prerequisite to receiving cash incentive compensation under the plan.